 The American Civil Liberties Union is the nation’s leading advocate of constitutional and civil rights.The ACLU works daily in courts, legislatures and communities to defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country.
 The ACLU brings impact lawsuits in state and federal courts throughout the country; its racial justice cases are designed to have a significant and wide-reaching effect on communities of color.
-Each of the organization’s four centers, the Center on Equality, the Center on Democracy, the Center on Liberty, and the Center on Justice, does racial justice advocacy.
 Racial justice matters include advocacy on criminal justice, immigrants’ rights, education, the school to prison pipeline, affirmative action, juvenile justice, poverty rights, voting rights, indigent defense, and national security/post-9/11 discrimination.

-Students in the Racial Justice Clinic may work on any of these matters under the supervision of ACLU legal staff, and Professor Claudia Angelos of the full-time NYU faculty.
+Students in the Racial Justice Clinic may work on any of these matters under the supervision of Professor Dale Ho, Director of the ACLU’s Voting Rights Project, Professor Claudia Angelos of the full-time NYU faculty, and lawyers on the ACLU legal staff.
 Clinic students work collaboratively with the faculty, the ACLU lawyers, and each other on the tasks that the litigation calls for, including making intake decisions, handling clients, case investigation, planning and strategy, drafting pleadings, motions, and briefs, and preparing depositions and motions argument.

 The fieldwork is supported by a weekly 2-hour seminar that considers the challenges that face civil rights plaintiffs, their lawyers, their adversaries, and other participants in the process.
 The seminar involves simulations in pretrial skills that provide students with an opportunity to engage in lawyering activities in the pretrial process, including client counseling, media advocacy, motions, discovery and depositions, and negotiation.
 We also consider the issues raised by impact civil rights work and racial justice advocacy and read and discuss critical race theory and other theories of racial injustice and remediation.
 Finally, we often discuss the challenges that students face in their cases in order more effectively to advance the interests of the clinic’s clients and also so that the rich field work in which each clinic student is involved becomes a basis for broader student learning.